-Thankfully, the owner was real, and ended up being a hell of a nice guy, but my problems continue even now, as I try desperately to get my gas hooked up, my leaking window fixed, and my internet connected, along with a myriad of other small issues around the apartment.
+Thankfully, the owner was real, and ended up being a hell of a nice guy, but my problems continue even now as I try to get my gas hooked up, my leaking window fixed, and my internet connected, along with myriad other small issues around the apartment.

 As I tell this story, I realize that it sounds quite depressing and whiny, and there have been times since I arrived that I definitely felt less than my normal chipper self.

-I have no problem taking on difficult situations, and I actually take great pride in my ability to face the unknown and, through a decent amount of adversity, eventually come out on top, a little beaten up and exhausted, but also a little wiser and no worse for the wear.
+I have no problem taking on difficult situations, and I actually take pride in my ability to face the unknown and eventually come out on top, a little beaten up and exhausted, but also a little wiser and no worse for the wear.

 This is a country weighed down by paperwork and rules and an unbelievable amount of cultural baggage that lead people to avoid stepping out of line and taking initiative.
-And you can’t really blame them, because the consequences of not following that structure and requiring that everything be photocopied and submitted in triplicate with the correct signatures of various police chiefs and foreign dignitaries is that you are cast out of the sustainable social sector and cast back into the lowly gutters from whence ye’ came.
+And you can’t really blame them, because the consequences of not following that structure, of not requiring that everything be photocopied and submitted in triplicate with the correct signatures of all the police chiefs and foreign dignitaries in the city is that you are cast out of the sustainable social sector and cast back into the lowly gutters from whence ye’ came.

 There’s so much potential here, and so many possibilities.
 Some of the people that I’ve met, like Nisha and George, are just waiting for the opportunity to say ‘No, this makes more sense, so let’s not do things the way we’ve always done them,’ without having to worry about losing their jobs and livelihoods for doing so.

-It’s because of people like them that, despite feeling almost completely helpless trying to fight this gelatinous bureaucratic foe (that softly sucks you in when you try to fight it, rather than hardening, which would allow you to eventually break it), I’m able to keep on trudging along through the traffic and the crowds and the mountains of paperwork that’s required to complete simple, everyday tasks in Kolkata and feel good knowing that I’m here.
+It’s because of people like them that, despite feeling almost completely helpless trying to fight this gelatinous bureaucratic foe, which softly sucks you in when you try to fight it, rather than hardening, which would allow you to eventually break it, I’m able to keep on trudging along through the traffic and the crowds and the mountains of paperwork that’re required to complete simple, everyday tasks in Kolkata and feel good knowing that I’m here.

-Even though my phone doesn’t work and I have few options when it comes to contacting the outside world, I have finally managed to move into my apartment, which is an accomplishment, and my first real victory since arriving two weeks ago.
+Even though my phone doesn’t work and I have few options when it comes to contacting the outside world, I have finally managed to move into my apartment, which is my first real victory since arriving two weeks ago.

 When I move to a new country, I generally have my phone situation handled within a few hours, and my housing situation handled within a few days, so those little victories add up very quickly, and I’m able to keep my personal momentum going strong from the get-go.

-Here, though, it’s becoming more and more clear that those victories will be spaced out, which will require a different attitude from my end, and a different set of expectations.
+Here, though, it’s becoming increasingly clear that those victories will be spaced out, which will require a different attitude from my end, and a different set of expectations.